-The Samsung Smart Monitor M8 S32BM80 is a 4k smart monitor.
-Part of Samsung's Smart Monitor lineup that includes the Samsung Smart Monitor M7 S43BM70, it comes with the Tizen smart platform built-in, which is the same platform that their TVs use, so it has a ton of apps to stream your favorite content if you don't want to use your PC.
-Because of this, it's essentially a small 32 inch TV without a tuner.
-It also has more features than most monitors, like the ability to control other smart devices with it.
-It comes with a webcam that you can use for making video calls with your PC or with native apps.
-It has a remote with a mic for voice control, and you can choose whether you want to use the Bixby or Alexa voice assistants.
-It's available in four different colors, but the only thing that changes is the stand color, as the back remains white no matter which version you get.
+The Samsung Smart Monitor M8 S32BM80 is a 32-inch, 4k smart monitor.
+Part of Samsung's Smart Monitor lineup that includes the Samsung Smart Monitor M7 S43BM70, it comes with the Tizen smart platform built-in, which is the same platform that Samsung's TVs use.
+It has a ton of apps to stream your favorite content if you don't want to use your PC, essentially making it a small TV without a tuner.
+It has more features than most monitors because of the smart system, and it includes a webcam.
+It also has a remote with a mic for voice control, and you can choose whether you want to use the Bixby or Alexa voice assistants.
+It's available in four different colors, but the only thing that changes is the stand and bezel color, as the back remains white no matter which version you get.
 Samsung released a newer version of this monitor, the Samsung Smart Monitor M8/M80C S32CM80, which has many of the same features, but you can remove the stand to wall-mount it.

 The Samsung M8 is good for most uses.
-It's best for streaming movies and shows because it has a built-in smart platform, and it's good for dark room viewing thanks to its high native contrast ratio, though it lacks a local dimming feature.
-The 32 inch screen and 4k resolution make it good for content creators as it has a high pixel density and sharp text clarity, but it doesn't display all the necessary colors needed for photo or video editing.
+It's best for streaming movies and shows because it has a built-in smart platform, and it's good for dark room viewing thanks to its high native contrast ratio, but it lacks a local dimming feature.
+The 32-inch screen and 4k resolution make it good for content creators as it has a high pixel density and sharp text clarity, but it doesn't display a wide range of accurate colors.
 It's also good for office use, but it has limited ergonomics that make it difficult to share your screen with someone else.
-Sadly, it's just okay for gaming because it doesn't have any variable refresh rate (VRR) support, and it has a slow response time that results in motion blur.
+Sadly, it doesn't have any gaming features like variable refresh rate (VRR) support, and it has a slow response time that results in motion blur.

-We tested the 32 inch Samsung M8, which is only available in the 32-inch size.
-There are different variants, which you can see listed below, but the only difference between the variants is the color of the stand and the front bezels.
-The results apply to all the variants.
+We tested the 32-inch Samsung M8, which is only available in the 32-inch size.
+There are different variants, which you can see listed below, but the only difference between the variants is the color of the stand and the front bezels, and all variants perform the same.
 Keep in mind that the model code can vary slightly between regions or even retailers.
 This model is part of Samsung's Smart Monitor lineup that also includes the Samsung Smart Monitor M7 S43BM70 and the Samsung Smart Monitor M5, but those perform differently.

 Our unit was manufactured in April 2022; you can see the label here.